Git Hooks & Quality Gates

 | Java | Maven verify / Gradle check |

-If a tool isn't installed (e.g., no ESLint in your project), that gate is skipped with a message — it won't block your push.
+If a tool isn't installed (e.g., no ESLint in your project), that gate is skipped silently — it won't block your push.
 Only installed tools are checked.

 Commit Message Hook